‘It’s exploiting young boys’: Newcastle students criticise Bonnie Blue’s ‘barely legal’ tour

 Newcastle was the second destination of Bonnie Blue’s national Freshers’ Week stunt

-Despite the crowds of students seen surrounding Bonnie Blue during her visit to Newcastle, the reaction on campus last week was far from enthusiastic.
+But, despite the crowds of students seen surrounding Bonnie Blue during her visit to Newcastle, much of the reaction on campus was far from enthusiastic.
 By daylight, many students expressed anger at what they saw as a “predatory” natured stunt.

 Ben and Mia also directed criticism at Newcastle University itself, arguing it had a duty to protect students.